On cobordism maps on periodic Floer homology: Preliminaries

-\begin{definition} (Cf. \cite{REG}) Let $X$ be a compact, connected, oriented, smooth 4-manifold and $B$ be a compact, connected oriented surface possibly with boundary.
+When we define the cobordism maps on PFH by using holomorphic curve method, we focus on the symplectic cobordisms with fibration structures.
+(See Definition \ref{def10}.) \begin{definition} (Cf. \cite{REG}) Let $X$ be a compact, connected, oriented, smooth 4-manifold and $B$ be a compact, connected oriented surface possibly with boundary.
 A Lefschetz fibration is a map $\pi_X: X \to B$ with the following properties: \begin{enumerate} \item $\pi_X^{-1}(\partial B) = \partial X$.

 \item Each critical point of $\pi_X$ lies in the interior of $X$.